Wagering Guide

 Sire: Father of a horse.

-Sloppy: A track so saturated with rain that it has water lying on the surface.
+Sloppy: A track so saturated with rain that water lies on the surface.

-Slow: A slow track is a muddy surface which is beginning to dry out.
+Slow: A muddy surface beginning to dry out.

 Sprint: Any distance less than 1 mile.

-Stud: Stallion; also, a farm that is home to one or more stallions.
+Stud: A stallion; also a farm home to one or more stallions.

 T